sjvermeu/pmcs/docs/simple_webserver.md

 ~$ python -m http.server 8080
 ```

 This will serve the documents from the current working directory.
+If you want to
+enable CGI, add `--cgi` to the command line (Python 3.3 onwards).